greenerservices/greenerservices.github.io/app/principles/actions/8a-Use-data-to-inform-technology-choices-from-the-start.md

   parent:  8.
 Design for greener architecture, data and security
 ---

-The right data can allow us to embed environmental sustainability into technology decisions from the start, saving on the impacts of adapting approaches later in a project.
+The right data s can allow us to embed environmental sustainability into technology decisions from the start, saving on the impacts of adapting approaches later in a project.

 ### Likely Lead Roles